A complete guide to becoming a WFM supervisor

 Definition of workforce management (WFM)

-WFM is a set of processes employers use to direct the whole company to operate efficiently.
-Composed of diverse techniques, it aims to forecast workloads, manage corporate schedules, and analyze the performance of employees and processes.
+WFM is a set of processes employers use to direct the company to operate efficiently.
+Composed of diverse techniques, it aims to:

 The approach is top-down, with the upper management setting the strategy for the whole organization to observe.
-With things laid out, there is little room for deviation in the outcome.
+With things laid out, the outcome has little room for deviation.

 The means might vary depending on the best practice determined by WFM supervisors, but the overall direction is to promote productivity and maximize the potential of employees and departments.